muzhouzhang/teaching/ess_2021_tips.md

 ### `pivot_longer`

-The data is in wide format––many columns represent variable values measured at different times.
-But data analysis oftentimes requires long format––repeatedly measured (over time) variable values are stacked along time while a dedicated column stores the time information.
+The data is in wide format.
+But data analysis oftentimes requires long format, by which repeatedly measured values are stacked while a dedicated column stores the time information.

 `tidyr::pivot_longer()` converts rectangular data from wide to long format.
 When using this function, we generally need to specify the columns that are about to be stacked.

 ``` r
 uk_mobility_by_type <- uk_mobility_raw %>%